 World Health Organization (WHO): http://www.who.int and Centers for Disease Control and Prevention (CDC) http://wwwnc.cdc.gov.

-If there are any medical items essential to your health, such as prescription drugs or corrective eye wear, bring duplicates and divide them between your checked bags and hand luggage.
-While non-prescription drugs such as aspirin are generally available, it is difficult to replace prescription items.
+If there are any medical items that are essential to your health, such as prescription drugs or corrective eye wear, bring duplicates and divide them between your checked bags and hand luggage.
+It is difficult to replace prescription items, especially outside of the capital city.

-Calling North America: Dial 001 plus area code and your 7-digit number
+Calling North America: Dial 001 and your 10 digit number.